Inflectra/kronodesk-documentation/docs/Quick-Start-Guide/index.md

 # KronoDesk Quick Start Guide

-***

 ## Getting Started

-Once you have either downloaded and installed a trial version of KronoDesk or signed up for a hosted trial, you should be able to see the following home page in your web browser:
+Once you have either signed up for a hosted trial or downloaded and installed a trial version of KronoDesk, go to your new KronoDesk web application to see its home page in your web browser:

 ![](img/Getting_Started_3.png)

-This is the view of the system that a guest user would see of the system.
-As you can see it displays some general help information for them as well as a list of recent articles, forums posts, company news and popular articles.
+This is the same view a guest user will see.
+The home page shows:

+- general help information (which can be fully customized based on your needs)
+- company updates (via an RSS feed you can specify)
+- lists of popular and new articles (from the knowledge base)
+- a list of recent forums posts

 Before logging in as an administrator and showing you how to add new articles, forum posts and help desk tickets, let's start by seeing what information a guest user can see.

 ### Viewing Knowledge Base Articles

-When a user has a problem and needs help, their first level of support would be to look for a pre-written knowledge base (KB) article that has been written by a support agent.
+When a user has a problem and needs help, their first level of support should be to look for a pre-written Knowledge Base (KB) article that has been written by a support agent.

 Users can find articles either by searching or by browsing the available topics.
-To search, enter a search term (for example, "error message") in the KB search box:
+To search, enter a search term (for example, "error message") in the KB search box on the home page:

 ![](img/Getting_Started_4.png)

-This will automatically display a drop-down list of matching articles:
+This will automatically display a drop-down list of matching articles and can click on an article to view it:

 ![](img/Getting_Started_5.png)

-The user can then click on an article to view it, or click on the 'browse' link to view articles organized by category:
+To browse the knowledge base, instead of searching, click the 'browse the knowledge base' link below the search box to view articles organized by category:

 ![](img/Getting_Started_6.png)